Will GPT-5 be capable of recursive self-improvement?

 @NoaNabeshima (percentage of GPT-5's training FLOP)

 @NoaNabeshima for the purposes of this definition, let's say a max of 3%.
-Not because that number constrains reality in some meaningful way, but because I think that it works be implausible to measure if it were more.
+Not because that number constrains reality in some meaningful way, but because I think that it would be implausible to measure if it were more. [edited just for spelling errors]

 @NathanHelmBurger My expectation is that it will show up at very little extra compute, like less than a tenth of a percent.
 That there will be a series of small steps that can be taken in the direction of improvement, you can plot a straight or increasing line through them according to multiple benchmarks, and be able to say 'this trend could plausibly continue '.